Breaking generational curses

 Genesis 22:18 and in your offspring shall all the nations of the earth be blessed, because you have obeyed my voice.”

+When our families sin against God’s Law, we too will continue to suffer the consequences until we confess our forefathers’ sins and repent of our own sins in Jesus’ name.
 God promises wonderful blessings to those who follow Him joyfully and wholeheartedly – and warns us that He will not bless those who turn against Him.
 How can a just God bless the sinful things we do that eventually will bring suffering to others?

 Possible signs of generational curses

 When one or more of these patterns below are evident in our extended families, we may need to consider the possibility of generational curses.

 Uncles and aunties don’t get along.
 Grandparents are distrusted or abandoned.
 Siblings don’t speak with each other.
 Figuratively speaking, family members will tend to set themselves up on opposite sides of the fence and see each other as enemies.
 Hatred and unforgiveness run throughout family relationships.

 In each generation will be at least one relative who died early because of sickness, suicide or murder.

 Deuteronomy 28:59 the Lord will bring on you and your offspring extraordinary afflictions, afflictions severe and lasting, and sicknesses grievous and lasting.